hirosystems/clarinet/docs/how-to-guides/how-to-set-up-local-development-environment.md

 you are currently developing in the active project.

 There are two tools in Clarinet you can use to test smart contracts: the console, an interactive Clarity REPL, and the test harness, a testing framework written in Typescript.
+When developing a new smart contract using local Clarity REPL, you can exercise a contract without the need to wait for block times in a live blockchain.

 ### Testing with the console